 The program is tested and proven.
-Aside from the potential increase in overall number of carriers, no impediments are anticipated in reaching the FY 2021-2023 New Entrant goals.
-It is uncertain at this time what effect the COVID-19 virus will have on the number of new carriers applying for audits in FY 2021.
+Aside from the enormous increase in overall number of carriers, no impediments are anticipated in reaching the FY 2018-2020 New Entrant goals.

-Activity Plan for FY 2021 - 2023: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2018 - 2020: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.